huyang531/ece-1724-project/README.md

 # TOOD

+- Fix sending/receiving message
+- ChatRoom session (how to disconnect websocket when going back to the Home Screen, equivalence of use_effect_with()?)
 - Show Room ID in ChatRoom
-- Fix sending/receiving message
+- Add back button
+- Add Chat history